-Native American jewelry have been made by Native Americans from last thousands of years; stone, shell, and wood jewelry items have been excavated from a number of ancient ruins dating back at least a thousand years.
+Native American jewelry items made of stone, shell, and wood have been excavated from a number of ancient ruins dating back at least a thousand years.
 Since most Native American tribes in the southwest were landlocked, it is presumed they obtained shell in trade with coastal tribes.
 Thus, materials from other lands have traditionally been included in Native American Art work for a long, long time.

 Fast forward to the mid-1850’s, when a Navajo learned about the art of silversmithing from a Mexican iron/silver craftsman.
 The art of Native American silver jewelry, then, is not thousands of years old, but elements of old designs carry through until today.
 This is especially true of mosaic inlay from Santo Domingo Pueblo in New Mexico, which has the most direct line to the mosaic items found in ancient ruins.

 Turquoise is most often found in or near copper mines, as copper is one of its components.
 The prevalence of copper mines in the American Southwest explains why Native American tribes have been using turquoise for so long.
 Turquoise remains one of the most popular decorative elements in American jewelry.
 In addition to the other traditional materials (shell and coral), contemporary Native American jewelers use materials from all over the world, including lapis lazuli, variscite, agate, jasper, sugillite, charoite, moonstone, and many more.

 One may debate whether non-indigenous materials “belong” in Native American art.
 We believe Native American artists and jewelry makers are not and should not be limited to using materials and designs that are considered traditional.
 Their contemporary designs are just as valid a manifestation of their cultures as are “traditional” silver and turquoise bracelets forged by hand in the 1870s.

 Home & Away Gallery provide you with a unique and diversified collection of Native American jewelry.
 Our Native jewelry is designed and hand made by various award-winning artists, which include Earl Plummer, Amelia Joe-Chandler, Althea Cajero, Heidi Bigknife, Decontie & Brown, Mary Tafoya, Henry Abeita and Priscilla Nieto, Deanna Tenorio, and Chris Pruitt.